 These detectors are available at hardware stores and other retailers, and your home should have one or more.

 Buy alarms that are certified by a testing laboratory.
-Follow the instructions about installation.
+Follow the instructions about installation and change the batteries twice a year at Daylight Savings Time.
 Here are a few other guidelines:

 - Detectors should go on each level of the home and outside each sleeping area.